samuel-rosa/correlonomy/README.md

 ---
-title: 'Correlation Between Soil Description and Classification Systems'
+title: "Correlation Between Soil Description and Classification Systems"
-author: 'Alessandro Samuel-Rosa'
+author: "Alessandro Samuel-Rosa"
+date: "21 May 2016"
+output: html_document
 ---

 Soil description and classification nomenclature evolve with time.
 Updating such nomenclature requires that